Diversity, Equity, Inclusion, Accessibility, and Belonging

 • Acknowledge and dismantle any inequities within our policies, systems, programs, and services, and continually update and report relevant organization progress.

-• Explore potential underlying, unquestioned assumptions that interfere with inclusiveness.
+• Explore any potential underlying, unquestioned assumptions that interfere with inclusiveness.

-• Advocate for and support board-level thinking about how systemic inequities impact our organization’s work, and how best to address that in a way that is consistent with our mission.
+• Advocate for and support thinking at the board and staff level about how systemic inequities impact our organization’s work, and how best to address that in a way that is consistent with our mission.

 • Help to challenge assumptions about what it takes to be a strong leader at our organization, and who is well-positioned to provide leadership.